Alerts

 The public restrooms within Multnomah Falls Lodge are undergoing renovations through November 2026.
 Portable toilets are available for use. -

-Historic Highway State Trail closed between Eagle Creek and Cascade Locks
+Historic Columbia River Highway State Trail impassable between Eagle Creek and Cascade Locks

-Due to December 2025 storms and landslide activity, the Historic Columbia Highway State Trail is closed between Eagle Creek and Cascade Locks.
-There are a significant number of large boulders, trees, and about 12 feet of material on top of the State Trail.
-There are no re-route opportunities around… -
+Due to December 2025 storms and landslide activity, the Historic Columbia River Highway State Trail is impassable between Eagle Creek and Cascade Locks.
+There are a significant number of large boulders, trees, and about 12 feet of material on top of the Trail.
+Stabilizing the hillside and clearing… -

 Eagle Creek Fire Area Closure CRGNSA and Mt.
 Hood